talubich/hedera-keygen-java/README.md

 * Your mainnet account number
 * Your current mainnet account public key in Hex Encoded format (302xxx)
 * Your current mainnet account private key in Hex Encoded format (302xxx)
-* The list of 22 recovery words from the wallet application, separated by spaces or commas
+* The list of 22 or 24 recovery words from the wallet application, separated by spaces or commas

 ### What does the utility do